Samuel-thatcyberguy/cybersecurity-portfolio/README.md

 - 📧 Samuelibijura@gmail.com
 - 📍 Lagos, Nigeria
-- 🧑‍💼 Available for remote and UK-based Blue Team roles
+- 🧑‍💼 Available for remote, USA and UK-based Blue Team roles

 > ⚠️ This portfolio is built for continuous improvement.
 Feel free to explore or connect with me!